List of The Waltons characters: Emily Baldwin

-Emily Baldwin (pilot, Dorothy Stickney; series, Mary Jackson) is the slightly more eccentric Baldwin Sister.
+Emily Baldwin (pilot episode / film: Dorothy Stickney, 1896–1998); in following series, Mary Jackson, 1910–2005) is the slightly more eccentric Baldwin Sister.
 As a young girl, she was in love with handsome Ashley Longworth, until he disappeared.
-This was due to her father's interference, of which Emily was unaware until her sixties.
+This was due to her "Papa" / father's interference, of which Emily was unaware until decades later in her sixties.
 Though she has never heard from Ashley for some fifty years, she is convinced that he will someday return to her.
-In season seven, Ashley's son Ashley Jr. (Jonathan Frakes), shows up at Walton's Mountain with news that his father has died (but also that he loved Miss Emily for the remainder of his life).
-Ashley Jr. begins a romance with Erin Walton, to Emily's delight, but reveals that, on account of his wartime experiences, is an atheist, and Erin, on the advice of her mother, Olivia, breaks off the relationship.
-He returns after Erin is involved with Paul Northridge, creating a love triangle, and forcing Erin to choose between two suitors.
-(Erin ends up choosing Paul Northridge.)
+In season seven, Ashley's son Ashley Jr. (Jonathan Frakes, born 1952), shows up at Walton's Mountain with news that his father has unfortunately died (but also that he really loved and cherished Miss Emily for the remainder of his life).
+Ashley Jr. begins a romance with Erin Walton, to Emily's delight, but reveals that, on account of his wartime experiences, is an atheist, and Erin, on the advice of her mother, Olivia, breaks off the relationship because of the religious differences.He returns after Erin is later involved with Paul Northridge, creating an uncomfortable love triangle, and forcing Erin to choose between the two suitors.
+(Erin ends up choosing later arrival Paul Northridge.)

 Aimee Godsey

-Aimee (series & A Walton Thanksgiving Reunion, Rachel Longaker; Mother's Day on Waltons Mountain & A Day for Thanks on Waltons Mountain, DeAnna Robbins) is the adopted daughter of Ike and Corabeth Godsey and best friend of Elizabeth Walton.
-Her parents died when she was young and the Godseys were compelled to adopt her after Corabeth had trouble becoming pregnant.
-Corabeth tries to tailor Aimee into a proper lady of culture and refinement even though she would rather be an ordinary country girl who enjoys the latest fashions and gets to adventure places.
-By season eight, her character no longer makes regular appearances on the show, and is said to have been placed in private school until returning in the reunion movies.
-In the fourth reunion movie, it comes to light that Aimee disobeyed her mother's wishes and got involved with someone she considered to be a ruffian, leading to many years of estrangement between the two of them.
-However, Aimee returns to Walton's Mountain now married to this man, with a baby, and the sight of her new grandchild is enough to touch Corabeth's heart and mend the rift between them, having admitted her mistake.
+Aimee (17 episodes of the series (1976–79)), followed by reunion made-for-TV movies: A Walton Thanksgiving Reunion (1993), (with Rachel Longaker, born 1965); and then two subsequent films Mother's Day on Waltons Mountain and A Day for Thanks on Waltons Mountain, – (using DeAnna Robbins, born 1959), is the adopted blonde-haired daughter of Ike and Corabeth Godsey and becomes best friend of little Elizabeth Walton, youngest of the family.
+Aimee's birth parents died when she was young and the Godseys were planning to adopt a baby but the birth mother changed her mind at the last minute so they returned from the agency compelled to adopt her at age 10 when seeing her, after Corabeth had trouble earlier becoming pregnant herself.
+Corabeth tries to tailor Aimee into a proper little lady of culture and refinement even though she would rather be an ordinary country girl who enjoys the latest fashions and gets to adventure places.
+By season eight, her character no longer makes regular appearances on the show, and is said to have been placed in private school until returning in the first reunion movie (with original Longaker), and portrayed by a different actress (Robbins) in two more films.
+In the fourth reunion movie, it comes to light in the plot that Aimee disobeyed her mother's wishes and got involved with someone she considered to be a ruffian, leading to many years of estrangement between the two of them.
+However, Aimee eventually returns to Walton's Mountain now married to this man, with a baby, and the sight of her new grandchild is enough to touch Corabeth's heart and mend the rift between them, having admitted her mistake about the separation.